yafangy/Review_aspect_extraction/README.md

 python3 script/Step3_evaluation_from_input.py --demo_fn 'Yelp_review_short.txt'
 ~~~

-You can view the aspect extraction from your review:
+You can view the aspect extracted (text in color) from your review in the terminal:

 ![](result.png)